Skip to Content

 Home > Wellness > Health Library > Menopause: Managing Hot Flashes

-Most women experience
+Most women have

 hot flashes at some point before or after

-estrogen levels are declining.
+estrogen levels drop.
 While some women have

 You can manage hot